 We recognize that childbirth does not always go according to plan, so please reach out to the Deputy Title IX Coordinator if your doctor or your child's doctor tells you it will be medically necessary for you to take more time off than anticipated due to complications from the birth.
 We will work with your instructors and other campus entities as needed on your behalf to ensure your needs are met.

 We know that students returning to campus after giving birth have unique needs.
-Arkansas Tech has two lactation rooms available for those who need them.
-One is located in Doc Bryan across from the Health and Wellness Center, next to the Veteran Student Lounge.
-This room has been furnished by the Division of Student Affairs.
-The other lactation room is in Tomlinson Hall (Room 013), located on the bottom floor of the building.
-This room was established by the ATU Staff Senate for lactating students and employees who are part of our campus community.
+ATU has two lactation rooms available for those who need them.
+One lactation room is located in the Doc Bryan Student Services Center across from the Health and Wellness Center, next door to the Veteran Student Lounge which is located in the Doc Bryan Student Services Center, Room 105.
+The second is located in the Ross Pendergraft Library and Technology Center, Room 127.

 ATU has also been awarded a grant from the U.S. Department of Education to provide access to affordable childcare for qualifying students.
 If you would like to learn more about this program, please visit https://www.atu.edu/studentsuccess/ccampis/ or contact Lois Kimbriel at email@example.com.